-The British in particular, increased power through growing an Empire of fity colonies, 500,000,000 people and a quarter of the globe.
+The British increased power through growing an Empire of fifty colonies, 500,000,000 people and a quarter of the globe.
 This meant they were controlling a huge amount of the world’s resources, as well as playing a major roll in world trade and foreign affairs.

-- Between 1926 and 1956, at the start of the Suez Crisis, British power declined massivly.
+- Between 1926 and 1956, at the start of the Suez Crisis, British power declined massively.

 - British colonies started to gain independence and the British Empire turned into the British Commonwealth of Independent States.

 - 35% of the British Empire was controlled directly from London, as the Empire grew, so did the costs.
 By 1880, these costs, coupled with rebellion in the Colonies and pressure to protect them from the French, Germans and the Dutch with a large army and navy, became increasingly onerous.

 - The Boer War and the weaknesses it illuminated in the British seemed to be the turning point for the British Empire.

 - By 1907, Australia, Canada and New Zealand had made moves towards independence.